-If you will be studying in the United States on an F-1 or J-1 student visa, you will need to submit the Advanced Enrollment Deposit (AED), upload a scan of your passport and show adequate proof of financial support in order for Michigan State University to issue you the appropriate documents to obtain a student visa (I-20 or DS-2019).
+If you will be studying in the United States on an F-1 or J-1 student visa, you will need to accept your offer of admission, pay your acceptance fee (previously known as the Advanced Enrollment Deposit), upload a scan of your passport and show adequate proof of financial support so that Michigan State University can issue you the appropriate documents to obtain a student visa (I-20 or DS-2019).
 Once you have received your I-20 or DS-2019 from MSU, you will need to apply for a student visa to study in the U.S.

-In addition to submitting your deposit and financial proof, MSU also requires that international students send a scanned copy of their passport photo in order to issue the documents required to obtain a student visa.
+For MSU to issue the documents required to obtain a student visa, international students must send a scanned copy of their passport photo, in addition to paying the acceptance fee and submitting financial proof.
 A scan of your passport photo can be uploaded in the "file upload" section of your account.

 Financial proof consists of:

-You should upload both of these documents via the "file upload" section in your account after you have submitted your deposit.
+You should upload both of these documents via the "file upload" section in your account after you have paid your acceptance fee.

 Note: Sending these documents in paper form will delay processing your I-20 or DS-2019.